Gill rejects FIFA role after 'terribly damaging events'

 "I will continue to focus on my positions within the FA and UEFA, which I take seriously and am privileged to hold."

-Britain's FIFA vice-president is elected by members of UEFA, European football's governing body, and an election for Gill's successor is now expected to take place.
+Britain's FIFA vice-president is elected by members of UEFA, European soccer's governing body, and an election for Gill's successor is now expected to take place.

 "I don't know what are the projects of Mr David Gill, he was not present at the executive committee today," Blatter told reporters.